Best Of17 min read

 7. InMotion Hosting — Best for Growing Nonprofits That Need Room to Scale

-InMotion has been quietly doing the reliable-workhorse thing since 2001, and there's something genuinely reassuring about a hosting company that doesn't need to rebrand every three years to stay relevant.
-Their sweet spot is organizations that start on shared hosting but know they'll eventually need more — VPS, dedicated servers, or managed WordPress at scale.
+InMotion has been quietly doing the reliable-workhorse thing since 2001, and there's something reassuring about a hosting company that doesn't need a rebrand every three years.
+Their sweet spot is organizations starting on shared hosting but knowing they'll eventually need more — VPS, dedicated servers, or managed WordPress at scale.

-The free website migration service — they'll handle up to 30 cPanel migrations on business plans — is a lifesaver for nonprofits inheriting messy old sites from a previous volunteer webmaster.
-(And if you've ever been that incoming volunteer webmaster staring at an undocumented WordPress install from 2017, you know exactly why this matters.)
-Their BoldGrid website builder comes included and is one of the more capable free builders in the shared hosting space.
-InMotion also offers nonprofit pricing discounts through their TechSoup partnership, which is worth verifying at signup.
+The free website migration service — they'll handle up to 30 cPanel migrations on business plans — is genuinely helpful for nonprofits inheriting messy sites from a previous volunteer.
+(If you've been that incoming webmaster staring at an undocumented 2017 WordPress install, you know exactly why this matters.)
+Their included BoldGrid website builder is one of the more capable free builders in shared hosting.
+InMotion also offers nonprofit pricing discounts through TechSoup, worth verifying at signup.

 Key Features: